paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-913-enlistments.md

 <a id="section-9132"></a>
 ## § 9132.
-Regular Air Force and Regular Space Force: gender-free basis for acceptance of original enlistments
+Regular Air Force and Space Force: gender-free basis for acceptance of original enlistments

-In accepting persons for original enlistment in the Regular Air Force or the Regular Space Force, the Secretary of the Air Force may not—
+In accepting persons for original enlistment in the Regular Air Force or the Space Force, the Secretary of the Air Force may not—

 (1) set a minimum or maximum percentage of persons who may be accepted for such an enlistment according to gender for skill categories or jobs; or